lidofinance/onchain-mon/config.md

 ### Example Consumer Breakdown

 1. **TelegramDebug**
-    - Processes messages with severity `Unknown` and sends them to the `Telegram1` channel.
+    - Processes messages with severity `Info` and sends them to the `Telegram1` channel.
     - Does not use a quorum.
     - Listens to subjects: `findings.protocol.steth`, `findings.protocol.arb`, `findings.protocol.opt`.